 I had subscribed to the Oliveboard Mock tests which proved very useful in my preparation.
 I attempted all the mock tests and didn’t skip even one of them.
 I would have given around 25 mocks in total and revised all those questions well before the exam.
-The Mock test series of Oliveboard was very good and it helped to learn in depth about some difficult areas like FOREX Market, Derivatives etc.
+The Mock test series of Oliveboard was very good and it helped to learn in-depth about some difficult areas like FOREX Market, Derivatives, etc.

 I was anxious about the interview.
 So, I enrolled in an online Skype interview course and gave 3 mock interviews.
-It really helped me in fine tuning answers for profile based questions and be mentally prepared for any kind of question.
+It really helped me in fine-tuning answers for profile-based questions and be mentally prepared for any kind of question.
 We had a telegram group Moderated by Mr. Lavlesh Shukla (AIR-5) which helped us a lot.
-There was a lot of discussion on concepts, Current affairs, interview questions etc. which was very useful.
+There was a lot of discussion on concepts, Current affairs, interview questions, etc. which was very useful.

 Tips to Aspirants

-If I can do it after 7 years, you too can do.
+If I can do it after 7 years, you too can do it.
 What this examination requires is the Right strategy, effort and perseverance.
 Have confidence in yourself.
 Don’t lose hope and start doubting your abilities even if everything goes against you.
 Keep preparing well and everything will fall in place at the right time.
 There is always light at the end of the tunnel.

 Mains (Phase-II) is the most important part of any competitive examination.
-It has 85% weightage in the final merit list.
+It has an 85% weightage in the final merit list.
 So, try to score as much as possible in the Phase-II of the examination.
-Enrol in as many test series as possible and attempt the tests sincerely.
+Enroll in as many test series as possible and attempt the tests sincerely.
 If you are honest in your preparation, you’ll definitely be rewarded.
 How did you prepare for Aptitude, English, Logical reasoning, GK/GA, Interview.

 Role Of Oliveboard

-I utilized Oliveboard test series for my SEBI Grade ‘A’ Phase I and Phase II Preparation.
+I utilized the Oliveboard test series for my SEBI Grade ‘A’ Phase I and Phase II Preparation.
 As far as Phase I (Aptitude, English, Logical Reasoning, GK/GA) is concerned, it’s the best in terms of Quality and Toughness.
 If a person can do well in the Oliveboard test series, he can definitely score well in the real examination.
 I found their Reasoning and Aptitude Questions way above the standard that SEBI requires.